JoshuaSkootsky/my-site-blog/content/posts/kadane.md

 };
 ```

 This is similar to the pattern you would use if you wanted to use reduce to calculate two different values in one pass.
+The huge problem is that when currSum updates itself, the maxSum can't update itself, since they are both values nested in an object.
+This could be worked around, but I think the pitfall is more interesting to point out than the work around.